superraihan/TAC-Optimization-Pattern-Empirical-Discovery/README.md

 •	Publish findings in an academic paper or preprint.
 # 📜 License & Attribution

-This research is published by MD.RAIHAN KABIR NIBIR (22-49956-3) & SADIA AFRIN (22-49854-3).
+This research is published by MD.
+RAIHAN KABIR NIBIR (22-49956-3) & SADIA AFRIN (22-49854-3).
 If you reference or build upon this work, please credit the original discovery.